rogino/COSCNotes/COSC264/Mid-Term Test Notes.md

 - MAC: multiple stations, shared channel usable by one station at a time, no other channels, broadcast medium
 - Want: small medium access delay, fairness, reuse of resources, low overhead, stability

-Orthogonal: behaviour of one station independent of another.
+Orthogonal: behavior of one station independent of another.

 Frequency division multiple access: